aj0strow/measurement/README.md

 #### Funny Symbols

-Tested with µ and å, and should be fully fully compatible with all utf-8 characters that are considered letters.
+Tested with µ and å, and should be fully compatible with all utf-8 characters that are considered letters.

 ```ruby
 Measurement.define do